wseltzer/dual-use-privacy/index.md

 and giving notice to affected users, as well as to developers and advocates who can intervene on users' behalf.

+Emerging privacy model of the web (with thanks to Nick Doty): origin-bound storage; permissions per-origin isolation
+...
+meeting users' expectations, building out the details of this model.

 [[TK: Need much better guidance to spec developers and users!]]